rlqja1107/torch-ST-SGG/MODEL.md

 ## **Notice**

 The performance of pre-trained models can slightly be different with performance described in paper since the pre-processing of test set is different between [IE-Trans](https://github.com/waxnkw/IETrans-SGG.pytorch/blob/master/DATASET.md) and [BGNN](https://github.com/SHTUPLUS/PySGG/blob/main/DATASET.md).
-Therefore, if you want to reproduce the performance, you need to evaluate it on BGNN repository.
+Therefore, if you want to reproduce the performance, you may evaluate it on BGNN repository.

 Instead, we provide the detailed evaluation result for each model.